wormholelabs-xyz/example-messaging-executor/design/02_On_Chain_Quotes.md

    1. `updateQuoterContract(bytes calldata gov)` allows a Quoter to set their `ExecutorQuoter` contract via signed governance (detailed below).
 This MUST
       1. Verify the chain ID matches the Executor’s `ourChain`.
       2. Verify the contract address is an EVM address.
+      3. Verify the sender matches the sender on the governance.
-      3. Verify the governance has not expired.
+      4. Verify the governance has not expired.
-      4. Verify the signature `ecrecover`s to the quoter address on the governance.
+      5. Verify the signature `ecrecover`s to the quoter address on the governance.
-      5. Assign the specified contract address to that quoter address.
+      6. Assign the specified contract address to that quoter address.
-      6. Emit a `QuoterContractUpdate` event.
+      7. Emit a `QuoterContractUpdate` event.
    2. `quoteExecution` allows an integrator to quote the cost of an execution for a given quoter in place of a signed quote.
 This MUST call `requestQuote` from that Quoter’s registered contract.
    3. `requestExecution` allows an integrator to request execution via Executor providing a quoter address in place of a signed quote.
 This MUST
       1. Call `requestQuote` from that Quoter’s registered contract.